Phys767-Spring17/N-body/README.md

 gravitational constant, and time step.
 This example would generate 100 files with the name out_file_name*.data, where the * is a number from 1 to 100.
 Each file will contain the x, y, and z coordinates of the 100 particles.
+An animation can then be generated using animation.py, found in the visualization/plots/ directory. animation.py is run using the following format.

+    python animation.py out_file_name 100

-An animation can then be generated using animation.py, found in the visualization/plots/ directory.
-Any individual file can also be plotted using scatter_plot.py, also found in the visualization/plots directory.
-And finally any individual plot can be plotted using density_plot.py, found in the visualization/density_plots directory.
+Any individual file can also be plotted using scatter_plot.py, also found in the visualization/plots directory using the following format.

+    python scatter_plot.py out_file_name*.data

+And finally any individual plot can be plotted using density_plot.py, found in the visualization/density_plots directory using the following format.

+    python density_plot.py out_file_name*.data

+The N-body repo directory structure can be found below.

     N-body
     ├── book
     ├── cluster
     ├── parallel
     │   └── threads
     ├── simulation
     ├── tests
     └── visualization
     &nbsp;&nbsp;&nbsp;├── density_plots
     &nbsp;&nbsp;&nbsp;├── output_examples
     &nbsp;&nbsp;&nbsp;└── plots